dharmafly/connect-ratelimit/README.md

 }))
 ```

-You don't need to set every catagory, just the properties you want to change.
+You don't need to set every category, just the properties you want to change.

 Example
 -------